clue/php-redis-server/README.md

   Disabled debugging output significantly improves performance (3x)
 - The benchmark should not be run from within a virtual machine.
 Running this on the host machine instead shows significant improvements (8x).
-For comparision, the same applies to official redis, although it shows a smaller impact (3x).
+For comparision, the same applies to official Redis, although it shows a smaller impact (3x).

 ## Quickstart example